Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 `dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`__ which is a good approach to improve decoupling in your code base.

-Since the init parameters of the model have as type hint a class, in the configuration these would be specified with ``class_path`` and ``init_args`` entries.
-For instance a model could be implemented as:
+Since the init parameters of the model have as a type hint a class, in the configuration, these would be specified with ``class_path`` and ``init_args`` entries.
+For instance, a model could be implemented as:

 .. testcode::